viktorlampert/HCIAssignment2/README.md

 Top 5 Desirable Functionality (Needfinding/Competitive Analysis)

-1.Social interaction sections for user stories related to covid
+1.Social interaction sections for user stories related to COVID-19

 2.Notifications for important updates from the application